CouscousPHP/Couscous/README.md

 # Couscous

-Couscous is great.
-Couscous generates a website from your markdown documentation.
+Couscous is good.
+Couscous generates a website (for [Github pages](http://pages.github.com/)) from your markdown documentation.

 ## Introduction